-World No Alcohol Day is a holiday that should not be celebrated with a bottle of beer!
-On this day, we call to say “no” to alcoholic beverages and spend it in a sober mind.
-The problem of alcoholism does not lose its relevance, so people must unite and fight it together.
+World No Alcohol Day is a day to celebrate and promote sobriety!
+On this day, we call on people to say “no” to alcoholic beverages and to spend their time with a clear mind.
+The issue of alcoholism remains relevant and so we must join forces to fight it.

 Did you know that:

-- every 50 minutes in the US dies in a traffic accident due to drunkenness;
+- every 50 minutes in the US someone dies from a drunk-driving accident;

-- brain cells react to alcohol after 6 minutes;
+- brain cells react to alcohol within 6 minutes;

-- 31% of rock star deaths are related to bad habits;
+- 31% of deaths among rock stars are attributed to bad habits;

-- giving up alcohol for just a month improves the functioning of many parts of the body;
+- abstaining from alcohol for just a month can improve the functioning of many parts of the body;

 - ethanol literally “dries out” the human brain.

 How to take part